Nutty

 Running your business is very time consuming too – so getting a modern business account with all the features needed to manage your money efficiently can be a lifesaver.
 With the right account, you’ll be able to do things like produce invoices quickly, track expenses and use budgeting and cash flow features.

-With that in mind, the best sole trader business account is Revolut¹, closely followed by ANNA¹.
+With that in mind, the best sole trader business account is Tide¹, with ANNA¹ coming in second place.
 They’ve got great features to manage your business finances – saving a lot of time.
 And low cost (no monthly fees).

 Best bank account for a sole trader

-However, if you need to deposit cash into your account, for instance, accepting cash as payment from customers, you’ll need to use a different account.
-We recommend checking out Tide¹ – it’s got some great time saving tools and you’ll be able to pay in cash too.
+And, if you need to deposit cash into your account, for instance, accepting cash as payment from customers, you can do that too with Tide¹ – it’s got loads of great time saving tools.

 What’s the best business bank account for a limited company?